LuisHenaoS/Qualentum-Lab/Sprint4/Lab1/readme.md

-# Project: Network Configuration with Vagrant and VirtualBox
+# Network Configuration with Vagrant and VirtualBox

-## Project Description
+## Description

 This project sets up a network environment using Vagrant and VirtualBox to create three virtual machines: `bastion`, `web1`, and `web2`.
 The goal is to establish a private network where `web1` and `web2` can communicate exclusively through the `bastion` machine, which acts as a bridge or bastion host.